A Guide to Team Building Activities in D.C.

 12. Explore the Eastern Market

-13. Catch a Concert at The Anthem
+13. Attend a Concert at The Anthem

-Over the years, D.C. has established itself as a music capital thanks to its numerous esteemed concert halls.
-One of the city’s top auditoriums, The Anthem, regularly attracts A-list artists and top-rated shows.
-Best of all, The Anthem sits right on the banks of the Potomac just a few minutes from the National Mall, making it a perfect way to end a day of team building.
-Treating your team to a show or a concert is a great way to show your appreciation and spend some quality time together.
+Best of all, The Anthem sits right on the banks of the Potomac just a few minutes from the National Mall, making attending a concert the perfect way to end a day of team building activities in D.C.
+Treating your team to a show or a concert is notably a great way to show your appreciation and spend some quality time together.

 14. Try an Escape Room